devhashira-x/cloudTravel/README.md

 # cloudTravel

-**Discover diverse corners of the universe and catch a glimpse of its landscapes🌎.**
+**Discover diverse corners of the universe and catch a glimpse of its landscapes 🌎.**

 ## Table of contents